 The setup of the MA programme in Tartu is designed to allow students with different levels of expertise in philosophy to follow tailor-made, fulfilling and productive study plans.
-The curriculum structure permits for flexible research-based programme for those who have studied philosophy before and would like to focus on a specific area and get more involved in research.
+The curriculum structure enables flexible research-based programmes for those who have studied philosophy before and would like to focus on a specific area and get more involved in research.
 The curriculum is equally suitable for those who are just beginning to study philosophy and would like to attend more general philosophy classes.
-Please see the potential topics for Master's projects for more information on the content of the studies.

-The Practice Module is a unique aspect of the MA programme in Tartu which provides the student with an excellent opportunity to apply his or her skills in an actual working environment.
-Possible places for interships include: third sector organisations, policy think tanks, newspapers and journals (editing and translating), schools and other educational institutions (assistance with teaching and grading).
+The Practice module is a unique aspect of the MA programme in Tartu which provides the student with an excellent opportunity to apply their skills in an actual working environment.
+Possible places for internships include: third sector organisations, policy think tanks, newspapers and journals (editing and translating), schools and other educational institutions (assistance with teaching and grading).
 Students are encouraged to approach potential employers and to actively look for opportunities to practice in institutions that would help them in their future career choices.

 Optional Subjects (6 ECTS) can be chosen in complete freedom—no connection to specialisation interests is required here.